 Dr Jonathan Pansieri is a neuroscientist in the Nuffield Department of Clinical Neurosciences at the University of Oxford since 2020.
 He completed his B.Sc in Biology (Bordeaux, France) his M.Sc in Immunology (Montpellier, France) and his PhD in Biomedical Sciences (Grenoble, France), at the prestigious French Alternative Energies and Atomic Energy Commission (CEA).
 After his PhD, he worked at the Umea University in Sweden, in Pr.
 Ludmilla Morozova-Roche world-leading group, working on the amyloid proteins and their potential for diagnosis and treatment of neurodegenerative disorders, ie Alzheimer's disease and Parkinson's disease.
 To better understand the essential features of neuropathologies and their underlying mechanisms such as inflammation, neurodegeneration and amyloid toxicity, he decided to improve his knowledge by working on multiple sclerosis, supported by the UK MS society.
-His research work has resulted in numerous publication in the top 10% of journals in neurology and neuropathology related fields, such as Nature, the American Chemical Society and the Royal Society of Chemistry.
+His research work has resulted in more than 20 publications in the top 10% of journals in neurology and neuropathology related fields, such as Nature, the American Chemical Society and the Royal Society of Chemistry.

 PhD in Biomedical Sciences